New air quality results released in East Palestine - NewsBreak

 EAST PALESTINE, Ohio (WJW) — A private, global research university based in Pittsburgh, Pennsylvania took an analysis of the air quality in East Palestine on Feb.
 20-21 and shared the results Friday.

-In an early morning press conference, representatives from Carnegie Mellon University explained their findings that show many pollutants are “within typical ranges” but mentions one chemical that needs to be watched. $5,000 reward for local missing dog
+In an early morning press conference, representatives from Carnegie Mellon University explained their findings that show many pollutants are “within typical ranges” but mentions one chemical that needs to be watched. $5,000 reward for Ohio dog

 “Our mobile sampling results show that for many of these pollutants, the concentrations are within typical ranges.
 Acrolein remains a chemical of potential concern,” said Albert Presto, Research Professor in the Department of Mechanical Engineering at Carnegie Mellon University and member at the Center for Atmospheric Particle Studies.

 Presto explained that Acrolein levels were taken in both Pittsburgh and East Palestine, to compare, noting that higher acceptable levels of Acrolein are set for large cities, including Pittsburgh.
 Acrolein levels in East Palestine showed 5x lower to 3x higher than those in Pittsburgh.
-‘Historic for this new generation’: New Easter Island statue found in dry lake
+Gov. DeWine suffers leg injury in East Palestine

 EPA Acrolein data shows potential long-term health concerns, according to representatives at Carnegie Mellon.